Why Won’t My Cat Sleep With Me Anymore? Help!

 There’s not much difference when it comes to our domesticated cats as compared to their wild ancestors.

-If your bed is low to the ground or you sleep on a futon, then your kitty might find it too low to its liking.
+If your bed is low to the ground or you sleep on the floor, then your kitty might find it too low to its liking.

-Cats prefer somewhere higher with a vantage point like your sofa or table where it can feel safer.
+Cats prefer somewhere higher with a vantage point like your sofa or table where they can feel safer.

 Your Cat Likes Its Own Sleeping Space